 The Great Pumpkin Glow — Merrick

-Children can come in costume to see the more than 100 carved pumpkins displayed throughout the school grounds.
+Children can come in costume to see more than 100 carved pumpkins displayed throughout the school grounds.
 All proceeds benefit the Merrick Community Nursery School.

 Halloween Family Day with Michael the Magician — Huntington Station